Jobs for the boys

 Favouritism where jobs or other patronage is given to friends and acquaintances.

 The boys in this phrase means any group of men who share a common interest or background.
 It has been suggested that the phrase derives from the class system in England which used to, and to an extent still does, maintain an 'old boys network'.
-This confines power and patronage within a closed upper class group, i.e. the 'old boys' of English public schools.
+This confines power and patronage within a closed upper class group, that is, the 'old boys' of English public schools.
 There's no record of 'jobs for the boys' being used in a UK context until well into the 20th century though.
 It had previously been used widely in the USA; for example, this item from the New York newspaper The Syracuse Herald, October 1913:

 "Party government isn't organized for efficiency, nor to serve the people.
 It is organized to provide jobs for the boys."